Data Processing Addendum (EMEA/UK)

 This Data Processing Addendum (“DPA”) is incorporated into, is a supplement to, and forms part of, the Contentstack Master Agreement or other written or electronic agreement between Contentstack Inc. (“Contentstack”) and the Customer (each such agreement, the “Agreement”) in relation to the provision of Services and in each case where Contentstack processes Customer Personal Data as part of performing Services for Customer under the Agreement.

-By signing the Order Form, Customer enters into this DPA on behalf of itself and, to the extent required under applicable Data Protection Laws, in the name and on behalf of its Authorized Affiliates, if and to the extent Contentstack processes Customer Personal Data for which such Authorized Affiliates qualify as the Controller.
+By signing below, Customer enters into this DPA on behalf of itself and, to the extent required under applicable Data Protection Laws, in the name and on behalf of its Authorized Affiliates, if and to the extent Contentstack processes Customer Personal Data for which such Authorized Affiliates qualify as the Controller.
 For the purposes of this DPA only, and except where indicated otherwise, the term "Customer" shall include Customer and Authorized Affiliates.

 As to each Agreement, this DPA is coterminous with such Agreement and shall replace and supersede in its entirety any prior data processing agreement or similar document relating to the processing of Customer Personal Data.